nlogan-data/Instacart-Python-Project/README.md

 # Instacart Data Analysis Case Study
 The following project is an assignment from CareerFoundry's Data Analytics course.
 I completed the project independently.
 Open-source data sets from Instacart provide the order and product data.
-The customer data are fictional.
+The customer data are fabricated.

 ![Instacart logo](/01%20Project%20MGMT/logo.png)